pyrofolium/netlist-visualizer/README.md

 6. Crossing another wire on the grid costs 999 points, so the algorithm won't touch or cross another wire unless it absolutely has to.
 7. Traveling diagonally costs 3 points, traveling horizontally costs 2 points.
-The algorithm biases towards horizontal and vertical paths, but often diagonal paths cost 3 points when the same path costs 4 points when done horizontally and vertically.
-By adjusting the cost this way, I prevent the path from excessively zigzagging along diagonals.
+The algorithm biases towards horizontal and vertical paths, but often diagonal paths are shorter and you can arrive at a point with a single movement with a single movement cost of 3 points but to get to that same point using only horizontal moves you have to take two steps of cost 2 which adds up to 4.
+   If I don't program it this way and leave all directions with cost 1, the path finding algorithm actually can often just zigzag towards the goal, so diagonal travel must be made more expensive than vertical. (and in reality the diagonal path is slightly longer too.)
 8. Total cost of one node movement = direction_travelling + intrinsic_cost_of_cell(wires, components) + did_wire_turn.
-   The algorithm
-   minimizes this cost as it heads towards the nearest goal point.
+   The algorithm minimizes this cost as it heads towards the nearest goal point.

-Overall, the algorithm above produces wiring's that uses space most efficiently while attempting to avoid drawing lines on top of each other as much as possible.
+Overall, the algorithm above produces wiring that uses space most efficiently while attempting to avoid drawing lines on top of each other as much as possible.

 ### Optimizations